 You may have tried every diet known to man but haven’t been able to shed a significant amount of excess weight.
-If you’ve been a binge eater, your stomach can hold more than a person who doesn’t binge eat.
+If you have been consuming food excessively, your stomach can hold more than that of a person who does not consume excessively.

 Together with your doctor, you should review the entire scope of the procedure or surgery you are considering.
 Some weight loss options are more invasive than others and involve pre-procedure requirements and extended downtimes.
 Knowing what to expect from start to finish from the procedure you are undergoing will help you be more prepared.

-A gastric balloon is placed as an outpatient procedure and can be done right in your doctor’s office in less than 30 minutes.
-Gastric sleeve surgery has to be performed under general anesthesia in a hospital operating room or a surgical facility and takes roughly two hours to complete.
+You can place a gastric balloon as an outpatient procedure and have it done right in your doctor’s office in less than 30 minutes.
+However, gastric sleeve surgery requires general anesthesia and must be performed in a hospital operating room or a surgical facility, taking approximately two hours to complete.